bluejayA/substation/docs/performance/overview.md

 # Performance Architecture Overview

 Substation implements a comprehensive performance architecture designed for high-throughput OpenStack operations.
-The system provides intelligent caching, parallel processing, and real-time performance monitoring.
+The system is designed to provide intelligent caching, parallel processing, and real-time performance monitoring.

-**Or**: How we made OpenStack management not suck, despite OpenStack's best efforts.
+**Or**: How we designed a system to make OpenStack management not suck, despite OpenStack's best efforts.

 **The Core Problem**: OpenStack APIs are slow.
 Like, "watching paint dry" slow.
 Like "is this thing even running?" slow.

 **Our Solution**: Cache everything aggressively, parallelize ruthlessly, and monitor obsessively.

+## Performance Targets vs Actual Results

+The performance characteristics described in this document represent design targets and expected behavior based on the architecture.
+Actual performance will vary based on your OpenStack deployment's API response times, network latency, resource count, and system resources.
+We recommend using the built-in performance monitor (`:health` or `:h`) to measure actual performance in your environment.

 ## Performance Architecture